Tax-Loss Harvesting Can Work Year-Round for Investors—Here’s How

 Call me an optimist, but I like to see the positive side in things.
 Most people are unhappy when their investments decrease in value, and I’m no exception.
 But I keep a silver lining in mind: My investment losses can potentially become tax benefits through a process called tax-loss harvesting.

-While many investors focus on tax-loss harvesting toward year end, it’s a strategy that can help you year-round.
+While many investors focus on tax-loss harvesting toward year end, it’s a powerful strategy that can help you year-round.
 That’s particularly true during times of market volatility, as we’ve seen in the past few years.

 Tax-loss harvesting: How does it work?